 Go to “Formulas” > “Math & Trig” > “PRODUCT” > Enter.

-Step 2: Provide an argument for PRODUCT function.
-In this case, you want the product/multiplication of numbers present in cell A2, A3, and A4.
-Therefore give A2:A4 as an argument under PRODUCT function.
+Step 2: Provide an argument for the PRODUCT function.
+In this case, you want the product/multiplication of numbers present in cells A2, A3, and A4.
+Therefore give A2:A4 as an argument under the PRODUCT function.